 Well-draining soil is recommended for most plants, since wet soil can cause root rot and other diseases.
 However, well-draining soil can be elusive, especially if you live in an area that gets lots of rainfall.

-Well-draining soil is important to maintain the correct moisture levels for the plants in your garden.
+Well-drained soil is important to maintain the correct moisture levels for the plants in your garden.
 Soil that is either too dry or too wet will cause a problem.

-If your soil does not drain well, your garden will stay wet for too long after watering or a heavy rain.
-This can lead to root rot, which eventually kills plants by preventing them from absorbing water.
+Without well-drained soil, your garden will stay wet for too long after watering or rain.
+This leads to root rot, which eventually kills plants by preventing them from absorbing water.

 How to Tell if Your Soil Drains Well